Discovery of the Asymmetric Effect in the Response of Photoionization Gas: Introduction

 The radiation of quasar typically displays aperiodic variabilities, often described by the damped random walk (DRW) model \citep{kelly2009}.
-The variability in quasar radiation presents a convenient opportunity to study the response of gases ionized by them.
+The variability of quasar radiation provides a useful probe of the response of ionized gas, as well as its density and spatial distribution \citep{nicastro1999,krongold2007,kaastra2012,garcia2013,he2014,he2015,he2019,he2022,rogantini2022,sadaula2023,sadaula2024}.
 The ionization state of a gaseous outflow needs a period of time to respond to changes in the ionizing continuum [the recombination timescale $t^*$, e.g, \cite{krolik1995}].
 Therefore, the gas ionization state is connected to the intensity of the ionizing continuum over $t^*$.
-It should be pointed out that the role of $t^*$ is not a delay effect, but a smoothing effect.
-Absorption lines appear in the spectrum only when the ionized gas is situated along the line of sight.
-Consequently, there is no optical path difference between the absorption line and the intrinsic radiation, without any time delay.
-This characteristic makes it an ideal medium for studying the response of plasma to radiation sources.
+At this point, the function of the $t^*$ is to induce a smoothing effect.
 As illustrated in Fig. \ref{fig1}, the population density of a specific ion in the plasma initially increases to a peak and then decreases with the rise in ionization level.
 Hence, based on the peak position, it can be classified into two stages: the low ionization state and the high ionization state.
-In the low ionization state, a positive correlation, termed a positive response, exists between the absorption line and the ionization source.
-Conversely, in the highly ionized state, the relationship is reversed.
+In the low-ionization state, the ion column density increases with rising ionizing luminosity, indicating a positive correlation between the two, referred to as a positive response.
+Conversely, in the high-ionization state, the ion column density decreases as the ionizing luminosity increases, reflecting a negative correlation between the two, known as a negative response.

 Some studies (e.g., \citealt{wang2015,he2017}) utilizing the large sample from Sloan Digital Sky Survey (SDSS) have revealed that over 70\% of \siiv\ (ionization energy 45.1 ev), \civ\ (64.5 ev), \nv\ (97.9 ev) broad absorption lines (BALs) exhibit a negative response.
 In other words, the majority of gases with variable BALs are in a highly ionized state.
 Naturally, there are some speculations regarding this.
 Does this negative response persist for ions with higher ionization energies, such as \ovi\ (138.1 ev), or highly ionized iron (>1 kev) ?
 Is it because most BAL gases are in a highly ionized state, or is there some physical asymmetry in the plasma that makes highly ionized ions more prone to responding to variations in the radiation source?